nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 Minimal assistance
 ==================

-GNSS satellite acquisition can also be assisted by providing factory almanac, GPS time and coarse location to the GNSS module.
+GNSS satellite acquisition can also be assisted by providing factory almanac, GPS time, and coarse location to the GNSS module.
 Using this information, GNSS can calculate which satellites it should search for and what are the expected Doppler frequencies.

 The sample includes a factory almanac that is written to the file system when the sample starts.